Contact us

 Malta’s legal framework establishes a graduated hierarchy of attachment to the State, reflecting progressively stronger degrees of presence, rights, and integration, assessed through lawful status, the establishment of genuine links, and public-interest considerations:

-5. Supranational citizenship – EU citizenship, automatically derived from Maltese nationality, enabling freedom of movement, work, and political rights across the European Union
+• Supranational citizenship – EU citizenship, automatically derived from Maltese nationality, enabling freedom of movement, work, and political rights across the European Union

-Temporary Residence in Malta
+Temporary Residence in Malta – Access and Presence Assets

-Temporary residence refers to time‑bound permissions allowing foreign nationals to reside legally in Malta for a specific purpose.
-These permits do not create an automatic pathway to permanent residence or citizenship but may, in certain cases, contribute toward long‑term residence calculations.
+These permits do not create an automatic pathway to permanent residence or citizenship but may, in certain cases, contribute toward long‑term residence calculations, since periods of lawful residence may be relevant in other contexts where Maltese law requires residence to be considered over time.

 Digital Nomad Residence Permit